 That is reflected in their prices, with some of the most expensive options coming in this category.

-With the new Premier League campaign just around the corner, Goal takes a look at the best midfielders to select in your fantasy football team, including a few bargains.
+With the Premier League campaign resumed following a coronavirus-enforced suspension, Goal takes a look at the best midfielders to select in your fantasy football team, including a few bargains.

 - Best Fantasy Football Midfielders